 Comply with a request for the records within 10 days after you receive a written request.
-If you do not comply within this period, the Department withholds from progress payments a \$100 penalty for each day or part of a day for each worker until you comply.
-You are not assessed this penalty for a subcontractor's failure to comply with Labor Code § 1776.
+If you do not comply within this period, the Department withholds from progress payments a \$100 penalty for each day

-The Department withholds from progress payments for delinguent or inadequate records (Labor Code § 1771.5).
+The Department withholds from progress payments for delinquent or inadequate records (Labor Code § 1771.5).
 If you have not submitted an adequate record by the month's 15th day for the period ending on or before the 1st of that month, the Department withholds up to 10 percent of the monthly progress estimate, exclusive of mobilization.
 The Department does not withhold more than \$10,000 or less than \$1,000.